HeroCTF/HeroCTF_v3/Kernel/ring0_calling/README.md

 ### Write up

-After looking in the "backup" folder, we see that there is a syscall_tbl which lists all the syscalls callable by the system.
+After looking in the `/backups` folder, we see that there is a syscall_tbl which lists all the syscalls callable by the system.
 Number 442 is the __NR_HERO and Seems to be interesting !

 We just have to call it and see what happens.